-This time of year, we are inundated by the media with suggestions for changes we can make to greatly improve our lives in the new year.
+This time of year, we are inundated with suggestions for changes we can make to greatly improve our lives in the new year.

 Perhaps it would be fitting to consider a different sort of New Year’s resolution—a set of suggestions suited especially for those who are entering a season of their lives grieving someone whom they loved.

 Such a set of resolutions might look like this: